-Job transition strategies are key to reducing retrenchment and unemployment.
+Strategies for Job Transitions are key to reducing retrenchment and unemployment.
 Savvy HR practitioners will need to identify which positions are most threatened and how these workers can be productive elsewhere in the organisation.
-However not all opportunities are appealing to the workforce.
+However, not all opportunities are appealing to the workforce.

 A job transition is viable for employers when relevant transferable skills are already in place and only minor reskilling or training is required.
 For workers, it’s most viable when the move results in an increase in wages and career opportunity.
 If training is required for a new position and fails to increase wages, workers are less motivated to pursue this path.
 If however age is a factor, perhaps reduced wages is coupled with less physical requirements which may then make the new job viable for a particular market segment.

 “in order to be able to say that a job transition opportunity represents a viable job transition option, we require a pairing of a starting job and target job that involves:

 (1) a medium or high level of job-fit and

 (2) realistic leaps in expected years of education or work experience.”

 Within the full range of possible job transitions, there are a number of transitions that may be viable options but which are unlikely to represent sustainable or attractive options for the individuals having to change jobs.

 1. The long-term stability of the target job

 Some theoretically viable job transitions are unsustainable and undesirable simply because the number of people projected to be employed in this job category is set to decline.
 For example, the WEF report finds that in the medium term, a number of current occupations in the United States are forecast to shrink or fully disappear due to technological change.